janosh/svelte-toc/readme.md

    headingSelector: string = `:is(h2, h3, h4):not(.toc-exclude)`
    ```

-   CSS selector string that should return all headings to list in the ToC.
+   CSS selector that matches all headings to list in the ToC.
 You can try out selectors in the dev console of your live page to make sure they return what you want by passing it into `[...document.querySelectorAll(headingSelector)]`.
-The default selector `:is(h1, h2, h3, h4):not(.toc-exclude)` excludes `h5` and `h6` headings as well as any node with a class of `toc-exclude`.
-For example `<h1 class="toc-exclude">Page Title</h1>` will not be listed.
+The default selector `:is(h2, h3, h4):not(.toc-exclude)` excludes `h5` and `h6` headings as well as any node with a class of `toc-exclude`.
+For example `<h2 class="toc-exclude">Section Title</h2>` will not be listed.

 1. ```ts
    hide: boolean = false
    ```

-   Whether to render or hide the ToC.
+   Whether to render the ToC.
 The reason you would use this and not wrap the component as a whole with Svelte's `{#if}` block is so that the script part of this component can still operate and keep track of the headings on the page, allowing conditional rendering based on the number or kinds of headings present (see [PR#14](https://github.com/janosh/svelte-toc/pull/14)).
-To access the headings `<Toc>` is currently tracking, use `<Toc bind:headings={myHeadings} />`.
+To access the headings `<Toc>` is currently tracking, use `<Toc bind:headings />`.

 1. ```ts
    autoHide: boolean = true
    ```

-   Whether to automatically hide the ToC when its empty, i.e. when no headings match `headingSelector`.
-If true, ToC also automatically un-hide itself if re-querying for headings yields a non-empty list of headings later.
+   Whether to automatically hide the ToC when it's empty, i.e. when no headings match `headingSelector`.
+If true, ToC also automatically un-hides itself when re-querying for headings (e.g. on scroll) and finding some.

 1. ```ts
    keepActiveTocItemInView: boolean = true